-7 holiday organizing ideas
+7 holiday organizing ideas for kids bedrooms

 These holiday organizing ideas do two great things: They get rid of fallen from favor toys and free up space for holiday gifts.